inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 # Constructing Exprs

-Let's write a function to generate `ExprTopo` values from the `ExprBoxed` representation:
+Let's write a function to generate `ExprTopo` values from the `ExprBoxed` representation.
+Just as before, `map` helps us keep it concise:

 ```rust
 impl ExprTopo {